 Let’s Widgetize!

 Widgets are elements that you can place on any part of your theme that has been “widgetized” – that is, set up for widgets to display.
-There are already a few widgets displaying on your site by default, like Category, Recent Posts, and Meta.
+There are already a few widgets displaying on your site by default, like Category, Recent Posts, and Meta (though some themes might not display them everywhere).

 To edit the widgets that are displayed on your site, follow these steps:

 Widgets are automatically saved when you drag them in or out of a box.
 By the way, you can use the Widget Context plugin if you want to specify certain pages that a widget will or won’t be displayed on.
-I make use of this here on College Info Geek; if you visit my author page, you’ll notice my “Meet the Geek” widget doesn’t display.
 This keeps things from getting redundant.

 Since this is a personal site, there are some specific widgets you might want to show:

-- Links - if you have friends who also have personal sites, it can be cool to link to them.
-I do this on my personal site’s sidebar; it’s a cool way to build a visual network of student entrepreneurs.
+• Links – if you have friends who also have personal sites, it can be cool to link to them.
+I did this on my previous personal site’s sidebar; it was a cool way to build a visual network of student entrepreneurs.

 You’re Done!

 You should now have a fully functional website!
-You’ve got all your pages created, your menus set, a kick-ass theme, some great plugins, and a few widgets in your sidebar.
+You’ve got all your pages created, your menus set, an awesome theme, some great plugins, and a maybe a few widgets in your sidebar.

 Congratulations!
 You’ve just upped your internet cred +1000 and simultaneously made yourself a much more attractive candidate for any job you might want to go for.